2026 TMDSAS Activities Section Guide

 Waiting too long to begin participating in activities is to your detriment, as admissions committees want to see the breadth of your involvement across clinical exposure, research, and community involvement.

-It takes time to find a wide range of activities for your application and much longer to fulfill your commitments.
+It takes time to find a wide range of activities for your application, and much longer to fulfill your commitments.
 It’s possible you may not like an activity as much as you thought you would, which is why it’s important to give yourself plenty of extra time to complete your activities.
-This way, you can seek out multiple opportunities in order to find something you’re really passionate about.
-When it comes time to complete your application and interview, you will be able to speak about your experiences with detail and enthusiasm.
+This way, you can seek out multiple opportunities in order to find something you’re very passionate about.
+When it comes time to complete your application and interview, you will be able to speak in detail and with enthusiasm about your experiences.

 The sooner you begin researching and seeking out activities, the better.